Stocks rise after Fed signals plans to ease bond buying

 Bond yields were broadly higher after the Fed’s statement.
 The yield on the 10-year Treasury note rose to 1.59% from 1.54% late Tuesday.
 It was trading at 1.57% shortly before the Fed released its latest policy statement.

-The Fed’s latest statement and policy shift comes amid persistent rising inflation that has cut into corporate operations and raised prices on raw materials.
+The Fed’s latest statement comes amid persistent rising inflation that has cut into corporate operations and raised prices on raw materials.
 It is also making finished goods more expensive, raising concerns about whether consumers will cut back on spending as prices rise.

-At a news conference Wednesday, Fed Chair Jerome Powell stressed that the outlook for inflation looks highly uncertain, limiting the ability of the Fed to tailor its policies in response.
-He suggested that inflation should slow sometime next year as supply bottlenecks ease, but that the Fed cannot be certain that it will.

 The central bank and investors have also been closely monitoring the recovery in the employment market, which has been lagging the broader economic recovery.
 The Labor Department will release its jobs report for October on Friday.